 5. Remote tools, equipment and supplies

-Who pays for remote equipment and resources is generally up to you, but your remote work policy should be clear about what tools you’ll provide, any equipment employees must purchase themselves and what expenses qualify for reimbursement.
+Who pays for remote equipment and resources is generally up to you, but your work from home policy should be clear about what tools you’ll provide, any equipment employees must purchase themselves and what expenses qualify for reimbursement.

-For example, you may provide employees with a company laptop and various remote collaboration software tools (e.g., video conferencing software, live chat apps), but require employees to pay for their own internet and phone service.
-You may also choose to ask employees to purchase necessary equipment upfront and and reimburse them later, or establish a bring your own device (BYOD) policy.
+For example, you may provide employees with a company laptop and various remote collaboration software tools (e.g., videoconferencing software, live chat apps), but require employees to pay for their own internet and phone service.
+You may also choose to ask employees to purchase necessary equipment upfront and reimburse them later, or establish a bring your own device (BYOD) policy.

 Additionally, if you offer any work from home stipends to help pay for remote working expenses such as internet, phone bill or electricity, include it in your policy.